 From the Superintendent/President

 Dr. Frank Chong

-I hope you’ll join me, albeit remote, for a day of enriching lessons, crucial conversations and collegial camaraderie on February 11.
-While we can’t come together for coffee just yet, I hope that this PDA Day can be a day of self-care and learning for us all.
+Please join me for a day of enriching lessons, crucial conversations and collegial camaraderie on February 17.
+I hope that this PDA Day can be a day of self-care and learning for us all.